offbynull/learn/Math/input/input.md

 * positive numbers grow as you move right-ward (e.g. 1, 2, 3, ...).
 * negative numbers grow as you move left-ward (e.g. ..., -3, -2, -1).

-The algorithm for integer number greater than applies different logic depending on the sign of each number.
+The algorithm for `{bm} integer greater than/(integer number greater than|integer greater than)/i` applies different logic depending on the sign of each number.
 Specifically, if the numbers are...

 * both non-negative, apply the whole number greater than algorithm.
 For example, 5 > 2 would be processed just as if it were a whole number...